Monday, August 19, 2013

 Obsessiveness is also something quite familiar to alcoholics and addicts.
 Related to sports is the thrill of the chase, the excitement of playing the game and human need to dodge every bullet sometimes you win and sometimes, more tragically, you lose.

 The poem I wrote, which was published today at The Ampersand Review, "While I"m Driving Home", is about a couple, one battling to get sober and her boyfriend at the time who was also battling, but not as wisely.
-I wrote the poem before he passed, in 2009, a victim to this disease.
+I wrote the poem before he passed, in 2009, another victim to the disease.

 Friday, August 16, 2013